MathematicusLucian/prefab-ui/README.md

 ![atomic design](./src/assets/imgs/value-stream-mapping.png)

-**Six Sigma:** There is the potential (a la Spotify model) for a [value stream](https://en.wikipedia.org/wiki/Value-stream_mapping) to be aligned with an 'organism' or 'page' in the atomic system, e.g. a steam to delivery a blog functionality utlised across the websites of 5 different clients. ***Value streams:*** In contrast to the original Agile manifesto, often today, there are attempts for a 'one size fits all' rigid implementation of Scrum, though the 2-week sprints, etc., seem a little dated with CI/CD now 'old news', and the broader eco-system of many companies is far from ready, or even open, to a more Agile way of working.
+**Six Sigma:** There is the potential (a la Spotify model) for a [value stream](https://en.wikipedia.org/wiki/Value-stream_mapping) to be aligned with an 'organism' or 'page' in the atomic system, e.g. a steam to delivery a blog functionality utlised across the websites of 5 different clients. ***[Value streams](https://www.atlassian.com/continuous-delivery/principles/value-stream-mapping):*** In contrast to the original Agile manifesto, often today, there are attempts for a 'one size fits all' rigid implementation of Scrum, though the 2-week sprints, etc., seem a little dated with CI/CD now 'old news', and the broader eco-system of many companies is far from ready, or even open, to a more Agile way of working.

-The underlying concepts/principles are missed by 'Cargo Cult Agile', i.e, this could be simplied as to prioritise requirements by value and to focus on those critical to get the project launched (How often did that ever happen, despite all the Sprint Planning meetings, etc.?), and do those first, but check-in reguarly with customers to check works heading in right direction (How often do they attend the Sprint Review?), i.e. meets perceived need Engineering teams are sometimes focussed on an engineering function, or as a project manager would see them in Waterfall, e.g. a back-end team, or a QA team, and part of the justification given by some project managers, and Scrum Masters, for their role, is to faciliate communication between these silos.
+The underlying concepts/principles are missed by ['Cargo Cult Agile'](https://en.wikipedia.org/wiki/Cargo_cult_programming), i.e, this could be simplied as to prioritise requirements by value and to focus on those critical to get the project launched (How often did that ever happen, despite all the Sprint Planning meetings, etc.?), and do those first, but check-in reguarly with customers to check works heading in right direction (How often do they attend the Sprint Review?), i.e. meets perceived need Engineering teams are sometimes focussed on an engineering function, or as a project manager would see them in Waterfall, e.g. a back-end team, or a QA team, and part of the justification given by some project managers, and Scrum Masters, for their role, is to faciliate communication between these silos.
 Meanwhile, the broader business may instead perceive works as products that the customer would purchase.

-This misalignment can be addressed with 'feature squads', along with the associated concept of Toyota's value steam mapping (a la Six Sigma; and getting back to what Agile was really about, i.e. learning from early Toyota's efficient management system.)
+This misalignment can be addressed with ['feature squads](https://www.svpg.com/product-vs-feature-teams/), along with the associated concept of Toyota's value steam mapping (a la Six Sigma; and getting back to what Agile was really about, i.e. learning from early Toyota's efficient management system.)
 That is to design the dynamics of workflow through engineering staff to form product delivery streams, but with domain-driven architecture (hence, caution on misinterpretation of 'product-led', but rather hollistic, considering also, for example, 'tech debt' to ensure delivery; Scrum lacks, and few businesses would allow for, an [Andon cord](https://en.wikipedia.org/wiki/Andon_(manufacturing)).)
 This would provide far more efficiency than any 'Retro' meeting that has diverted from discussing 'kaizens' into a pseudo-therapy session that talks about feelings but does not address the 'root cause' of problems.

 **Job security:** How would this impact engineering roles?
 The world is moving this direction already, and I do not beleive my project has any influence on that.
 Over the last two decades, there have been systems such as Wordpress, Joomla, Wix, SquareSpace, etc., as it gets easier and easier for people to launch their own website.
 Nonetheless, few people do.
-Hypothetically, you could do you own accounts, but most businesses (or people earning over £100k) pay an accountant, for the 'peace of mind' (and a 'piece of his mind'?)
-Many who can afford to hire a gardener, when they are more than capable of planting some flowers, and reading up on how to care for them.
+Hypothetically, you could do you own accounts, but most businesses (or people earning over £100k; Self-Assessment) pay an accountant, for the 'peace of mind'.
+Many who can afford to opt to hire a gardener, when they are more than capable of planting some flowers, and reading up on how to care for them.
 The major impact of these advances in UI development will be that less skills would be required.

 This being in a market where consultancies focused on head count rather than reliability have pushed into the industry millions of 'copy pasta' 'script kiddies' produced by 'rote learning' at some of the lowest ranking univeristies that are little more than 'paper mills'.
 (Project management 'ethos' embraces hiring of low-skilled technicians to create 'quick and dirty' fixes to meet arbitrary deadlines.
 That does not allow for a carefully-determined balance, an empirically-calculated risk management approach, i.e. consider the' big picture', with respect either to 'return on investment' to the business, or the criticality of technical systems reliability to repuation and client retention.
-However, it does create unnecessary situations to 'heroically' patch a fix, the 'fire drill' in response to failings of past rushed work, and drama to cover-up equivalents to Horizon scandals, [Boeing Spirit airplane doors](https://www.reuters.com/business/aerospace-defense/united-airlines-finds-loose-bolts-boeing-737-max-planes-2024-01-08/), and Challenger space ship explosions (O-rings.))
+However, it does create unnecessary situations to 'heroically' patch a fix, the 'fire drill' in response to failings of past rushed work, and drama to cover-up equivalents to Horizon scandals, [Boeing Spirit airplane doors](https://www.reuters.com/business/aerospace-defense/united-airlines-finds-loose-bolts-boeing-737-max-planes-2024-01-08/), and Challenger space ship explosions ([O-rings](https://en.wikipedia.org/wiki/Rogers_Commission_Report).)

 ## Data Source